 Creating an Ethical Framework

 The principles of Montessori education empower the children to chart their own course.
 This is their school, their classroom.
 With the guidance of teachers, students determine rules and guidelines for behavior in the classroom and on the playground.
-They have the responsibility for the care of the classroom and pets and making the environment safe and pleasant for all who share it.
+They have the responsibility for the care of the classroom and pets and for making the environment safe and pleasant for all who share it.
 This responsibility helps the children understand and discriminate right from wrong.
-Children first learn respect for themselves, their environment and each other.
+Children first learn to respect and advocate for themselves, their environment, and each other.
 Children are free to learn and explore, as well as develop a social framework.

 As the students are busy exploring the world and developing a moral conscience, they are also practicing their social development in groups by creating small societies.
 In the MDS Elementary Program, 1st through 6th graders are present together in one classroom.
 This allows the children to work in pairs or groups on large projects or to have older children mentor younger children.
 As part of our commitment to peace in education, the children also learn how to settle conflicts in a non-confrontational manner.
 They also enjoy cooperative games as part of the physical education program.
 Children of this age have an enthusiasm for learning that is best fostered in a peaceful, creative, and open environment.
 The Elementary Program at MDS has been created with the child’s developmental aspects in mind to become joyful learners who confidently engage their world!

 We offer school tours or Zoom conversations so you can find out how Montessori works.